FTCTeam10298/2023-24-code/RoboCode/src/main/java/us/brainstormz/localizer/aprilTagLocalization/gabesTodo.md

 Objective: 5 ms per run (/loop)  show2Colors

 Pt.
-1—refactor existing light code to use my library Pt.
+1—refactor existing light code to use my library - Done!
+Pt.
 2—rewrite lighting updater to be lazy—compare past and present state – return past Pt.
 3—rewrite show 2Colors to update x lights at a time… find first wrong light, fill x lights on both sides with target colors (lazy rewriter will handle overwrites
 Pt.
 4—Test with just continuous rewrites and then do switchback—repeat